 During the 5th cycle Housing Element, the City implemented programs to support infill development, market-rate and affordable housing production, home repair, ADU development, and preservation of existing housing stock.
+Through the implementation of these programs, the City supported the housing needs of low-income households, renters, and special needs populations.
 Most notably, the City implemented the following: